What Lengths Do RSJ Steel Beams Come In?

 Before ordering RSJ steel beams, buyers commonly consider:

-Longer beams can increase delivery complexity, while cut-to-size beams are often easier to manage on domestic and light commercial sites.
+Longer beams can increase delivery complexity, while cut-to-length beams are often easier to manage on domestic and light commercial sites.

 RSJ Lengths and Finishes

-The choice of finish typically relates to handling, storage, and later coating, rather than the length of the beam itself.
+The choice of finish typically relates to handling, storage and later coating rather than the length of the beam itself.
+For the difference between the two finishes, see the red oxide RSJ guide.

 Relevant collections: